Dr Richard Pope

 Research interests

-More recently, my research has focused on global modelling using the TOMCAT chemistry transport model (CTM) to investigate large scale changes in atmospheric compositon.
-This includes investigation of circulation patterns like the NAO influencing European air quality (paper link) and changes in biomass burning over South America impacting on tropospheric composition (paper link).
+In addition to UKESM, I also use the TOMCAT chemistry transport model (CTM) to investigate large scale changes in atmospheric composition.
+This includes investigation of circulation patterns like the North Atlantic Oscillation (NAO) influencing European air quality (paper link) and changes in biomass burning over South America impacting on tropospheric composition (paper link).
 Several TOMCAT animations are below:

 • TOMCAT surface ozone (ppbv) for 2006